 Meyer lemon is the not-so-secret ingredient in this Lemon Pistachio Shortbread recipe.
 Swap (standard) lemon juice with one heaping tablespoon of Moroccan paste for the added dimension of flavor that comes from citrus cured in sea salt, allspice, cinnamon and Bay leaf.

 3/4 cup powered sugar (confectioner's or icing sugar)

 1/4 tsp salt less if using salted butter

 2 cups all-purpose flour

-In a stand mixer with a paddle attachment or in a bowl with an electric mixer, beat together butter, icing sugar vanilla and salt until fluffy, about 2-3 minutes.
-Stir in flour just until combined.
+In a stand mixer with a paddle attachment or in a bowl with an electric mixer, beat together butter, sugar, vanilla and salt until fluffy, about 2-3 minutes.
+Stir in flour until just combined.

 Bake cookies until firm and pale golden, about 50-55 minutes.
-Remove from oven and let cool for five minutes, then, using a sharp knife, cut through the score lines you made before baking, wiping off the blade between each cut.
-Allow to cool completely in the pan.
+Remove from oven and let cool for five minutes, then, using a sharp knife, cut through the score lines made before baking, wiping the blade clean between each cut.
+Allow to cool completely.

 After 4 or 5, sprinkle with some of the chopped pistachio.
-Repeat until you have glazed and sprinkled all the cookies.
+Repeat until you cookies are glazed and sprinkled.
 Allow to stand until the glaze is set, about 1 hour.

 Store in a flat even layer in an airtight container.
 These keep well stored at room temperature for about a week.
-These also freeze well.
+They also freeze well.